Cyclical Living: How to Work with Your Menstrual Cycle and Natural Rhythms

 This disconnection isn't just affecting our connection to nature—it’s taking a toll on our mental health.
 In the UK alone, more than 1 in 7 adults report that their mental health is currently at its lowest point ever, with a larger proportion of women affected than men (18.5% of women vs. 12.5% of men).
 In 2024, “how to reduce stress” was one of the most frequently searched phrases in the UK, searched every 10 minutes on average.

 Despite appearing fine on the surface, many people today struggle with burnout, anxiety, loneliness, and fatigue.
 Behind the curated social media posts and upbeat conversations, a silent battle is often fought.
-But one way to alleviate this constant pressure is by slowing down and embracing a more cyclical way of living.

 What is Cyclical Living?